Creeping Charlie (Glechoma hederacea).

 Keep in mind that although it prefers shade, Creeping Charlie also grows in full-sun areas.

-Although not registered in Australia for control, Isoxaben stops the growth and development of stolons.
-Prodiamine, Pendimethalin and Dithiopyr don’t work.
+- Although not registered in Australia for control, Isoxaben stops the growth and development of stolons.
+Prodiamine, Pendimethalin and Dithiopyr don’t work on this weed.

-Post-emergent chemical control of Ground Ivy is best in the Autumn, and aim to use a weed killer that contains Dicamba (not registerd in Australia for this).
+- Post-emergent chemical control of Creeping Charlie is best in the Autumn, and aim to use a weed killer that contains Dicamba (not registered in Australia for this).
 This is often in combination products like ProForce Contra M. For best results, make a second application 3 to 4 weeks later.

-If it reappears again in the spring, spray again.
-Ground Ivy is very suscptible to herbicides when it is in bloom.
+- If it reappears again in the Spring, spray again.
+Ground Ivy is very susceptible to herbicides when it is in bloom.
 Again, a second application may be necessary.

-US work shows that 2,4-D Amine does also work on Creeping Charlie (Kohler et al 2004) although timing, rate and formulation all play a role in the results.
+- US work shows that 2,4-D Amine works on Creeping Charlie (Kohler et al 2004) although timing, rate and formulation all play a role in the results.